Below, you’ll find links to my writer profile for each publication, as well as some of my favorite pieces.

-I really enjoy freelancing for Verily, a lifestyle publication that inspires women to be their best selves.
-Often, these articles involve both reporting on issues and reflecting on personal experience.
+It’s always a joy to write for Verily, a lifestyle publication that inspires women to be their best selves.
 If you like what you see, you can sign up for Verily’s email newsletter using this link.

 - How pregnancy led me to accept my imperfections